 It’s common that a person may forget about an appointment or a specific plan and remember it later.
 We’ve all been guilty of forgetting our appointments unless we write them down or set a reminder on our phones.
 A person with dementia may forget about a lot of things that have happened recently and not remember them at all later on.
 They might even have problems finding the right words to express how they feel, what they want, or even an object they’re currently holding in their hand.

-Another early sign of dementia is a change in personality: they can become confused, suspicious, or even outright paranoid about things.
+Early signs of dementia can include a change in personality: they can become confused, suspicious, or even outright paranoid about things.
 They might forget where they’ve put their wallet or keys and voice their suspicion that somebody must have come in and stolen them while they weren’t looking or paying attention.
 They might also become more emotional, withdrawn, or even depressed.

 Being sad and/or moody is something we all feel from time to time, no matter how old we are.
 On the other hand, a person with dementia may experience rapid changes in their mood, and these mood swings may happen very often and without any apparent reason.
 They also lose interest in things they used to enjoy and love, so it might take extra effort and even some cues in order to motivate them to do something.